 A. Yes, you can change your subject choices during your interview.
 After discussion we may also suggest subject changes at that point based on your interests, goals and expected GCSE grades.

 Q. Is there a minimum entry requirement to Collyer’s?

 A. Yes.
 We work with our applicants to find a study programme that fits with their interests, goals and grade profile from school.
 Students wishing to study a Level 3 programme at Collyer’s should achieve a grade average of at least 4.0 from a minimum of five GCSE’s.
 Students achieving a grade average of between 3.0 and 3.9 from a minimum of five GCSE’s may be considered for our Level 2 Transition Programme.
-Please refer to page 17 of our prospectus.
+Please refer to our prospectus.

 Q. Will I need to resist GCSE English Language and GCSE Maths if I don’t receive a grade 4 in each?

 A. Yes, it is a government requirement that you must resit these qualifications to achieve a grade 4.
 This will likely inform your study programme and you will receive good advice and guidance during your interview and at enrolment in September.